rgrannell1/kale/README.md

 #### v0.4.0

+- Added `strip-ansi-stream` to remove ansi escape sequences from input data.

 #### v0.3.0

 - Reported nodejs/node #8095, and updated to v7.10.0 which fixed a bug in which Kale only worked for a limited number of lines before halting.